This post may contain affiliate links. Please read our disclosure policy.

 It may sound like just a fancy way to make lemon chicken, but this chicken piccata is anything but basic.

-Chicken Piccata looks fancy, but it’s super easy to make.
+It may look fancy, but this simple lemon chicken dish is super easy to make.
 There are a few steps, but they are easy to follow and take no time at all.

-- Thin chicken is a must for this recipe and helps to ensure that it cooks fast.
-If you can find chicken cutlets at your grocery store or butcher, you can grab those, or pound regular chicken breasts until they are nice and thin.
+- Chicken prep: Thin chicken is a must for this recipe and helps to ensure that it cooks fast.
+If you can find chicken cutlets at your grocery store or butcher, you can grab those or pound regular chicken breasts until they are nice and thin.
 You can cut them into smaller pieces as well.

-- Dredge the chicken in flour season with salt and pepper.
+- Breading: Dredge the chicken in flour and season with salt and pepper.
 To avoid any clumping as it fries, be sure to gently shake off any excess flour.

 - Heat butter and olive oil in a skillet.
 Melting butter with olive oil keeps the butter from scorching as it heats up.